Ingest: Graphiti: Temporal Knowledge Graph for AI Agents

 Strongest tension.
 Graphiti directly contradicts files-not-database.
 It is the most compelling counterexample to the files-first position because it requires graph database capabilities (temporal queries, edge invalidation, community detection) that files genuinely cannot replicate.
 The connection report flags this as a legitimate challenge to our KB's architectural stance.

 Three-space model mapping.
 Graphiti partially validates the three-space memory taxonomy — its EntityNodes map to semantic space, EpisodicNodes to episodic space — but has no distinct procedural/operational space.
-This makes it a test case for the predicted failure modes of cross-contamination when operational content is ingested alongside knowledge content.
+Its single-graph architecture makes it a test case for the predicted failure modes of cross-contamination when operational content is ingested alongside knowledge content.
+The source_type field on episodes is metadata rather than structural separation.

 Learning automation boundary.
 Graphiti automates extraction, deduplication, and contradiction resolution (exemplifying automating-kb-learning-is-an-open-problem), but does not automate synthesis, reformulation, or quality-gated pruning.
 This maps a concrete boundary of what production systems can automate today.